OUR FAVORITE BARCELONA GARDEN RESTAURANTS

 Our choice for the Eixample district isn’t the average garden.
 The whole restaurant has been designed as an indoor Asian garden, where you can eat surrounded by orchids, bamboo, palm trees, budha sculptures and ponds with golden fish on it that will beg you to feed them some rice.
 Here you can’t eat à la carte: they have several set tasting menus to choose from (make sure to let them know beforehand if you have any vegetarian in your party, so they can prepare something special in advance).

-So what about you?
-Head to the comments below and tells us: in what of these Barcelona garden restaurants would you like to eat and why?
+In what of these Barcelona garden restaurants would you like to eat?